tfb-sv/MIW-ART/README.md

 # Molecular Interpretation Workflow through Attentive Recursive Tree Model (MIW-ART)

 Here are some example commands below to run the related scripts.
 These can be used in Anaconda prompt.
-Also, the necessary libraries can be found in the "environment.yml" file.
+Also, the necessary libraries can be found in the "environment.yml" or "requirements.txt" files.

 ## Firstly, indicate the environment and the project directory: